 The piece is foremost a response to the work of the Utrecht artist Jan Baptist Weenix (1621-60/61).
 Metsu came into contact with Weenix through Nicolaus Knüpfer (ca. 1603-55), with whom he probably apprenticed in the early 1650s.[4]
 Weenix, who is known to have collaborated with Knüpfer, was a specialist in both Italianate landscapes and animal still lifes.
-[5] The clearest confirmation of Metsu's admiration for Weenix's paintings is his early The Dismissal of Hagar, ca. 1653-54 (fig. 1).
-The stocky, muscular figures and Mediterranean setting in that painting call mind the shepherdesses in Weenix's Italianate landscapes.
-[6] Moreover, the fluid painting technique, the manner of underpainting the composition, and the choice of pigments are also similar to that Utrecht master's style.[7]
+[5] The clearest confirmation of Metsu's admiration for Weenix's paintings is his early The Dismissal of Hagar, ca. 1653-54 (fig 1).
+The stocky, muscular figures and Mediterranean setting in that painting mind call to the shepherdesses in Weenix's Italianate